 BitCoin will be the most power-efficient computation AND payment network in the world — bar none.

-It’s worth nothing a system which creates the most efficient worldwide computing network — for information, art, and progress — is a gift Satoshi Nakamoto gave us all back in 2009.
+It’s worth noting: a system which creates the most efficient worldwide computing network — for information, art, and progress — is a gift Satoshi Nakamoto gave us all back in 2009.
 It’s about time we understand BitCoin’s elegance with respect to conserving valuable energy.

 Finally, we’ll describe BitCoin’s “Proof-of-Work” in the most clear way possible.